dwillis/python-nytcongressapi/README.rst

 filter
 ------------------------

-members.for_congress_and_chamber works much the same way, but returns a list.
+members.filter works much the same way, but returns a list.
 Congress and chamber are required parameters, with state and district being optional.

     >>> for member in nytcongress.members.filter(congress=111, chamber='house', state='PA'):